Cardano (blockchain platform)

-Cardano is a public blockchain platform.
-It is open-source and decentralized, with consensus achieved using proof of stake.
-It can facilitate peer-to-peer transactions with its internal cryptocurrency, ADA.
+Cardano is a public decentralized blockchain platform which uses the cryptocurrency, ADA, to facilitate transactions.

-Cardano's development began in 2015, led by Ethereum co-founder Charles Hoskinson.
-The project is overseen and supervised by the Cardano Foundation based in Zug, Switzerland.
-When launched in 2017, it was the largest cryptocurrency to use a proof-of-stake blockchain, which is seen as a greener alternative to proof-of-work protocols.
+Cardano's development began in 2015.
+When launched in 2017, it was the largest cryptocurrency to use a proof of stake blockchain.
+A number of independent entities collaborate on the project, including the Cardano Foundation based in Zug, Switzerland and led by its chief executive officer Frederik Gregaard.

 History

-After leaving Ethereum in 2014 Charles Hoskinson and Jeremy Wood set out their plans for Cardano in 2015.
-Hoskinson had left Ethereum after a dispute with another co-founder, Vitalik Buterin.
-Hoskinson wanted to accept venture capital and create a company, while Buterin wanted to keep it as a nonprofit organization.
-Woods and Hoskinson co-founded the business IOHK to develop blockchains for use by corporations, governments, and education institutions.
+After leaving Ethereum in 2014, Charles Hoskinson and Jeremy Wood set out their plans for establishing Cardano in 2015.
+Hoskinson had left Ethereum after a dispute with another co-founder, Vitalik Buterin; Hoskinson wanted to accept venture capital and create a company, while Buterin wanted to keep it as a nonprofit organization.
+Wood and Hoskinson co-founded the business IOHK to develop blockchains for use by corporations, governments, and education institutions.

 Cardano was initially released to the public in 2017.
 That year, IOHK partnered with the University of Edinburgh to launch the Blockchain Technology Laboratory.
 The lab had six post-doctoral and professorial positions with up to 35 jobs created in total, and was led by Aggelos Kiayias, developer of the Ouroboros protocol.